flapjack/flapjack.io/source/docs/1.0/usage/Configuring-Nagios.md

 - the first word (object type) must contain either `[HOSTPERFDATA]` or `[SERVICEPERFDATA]`.

 Currently any error messages about lines that are unable to be read are written to STDOUT.

-## Limitations with the flapjack receiver nagios approach

-We have seen loss of events with this event transport when the number of events being generated between dumps to the named pipe goes above some threshold.
-It would appear as though Nagios is overflowing an internal buffer for the performance data between each 10 or 20 second perfdata output flush.
-This was of the order of thousands of events per flush.
-It could also have been some other aspect of this transport causing events to be lost.

-For this reason, a nagios event broker module - [flapjackfeeder](https://github.com/flapjack/flapjackfeeder) - is being developed to offer an alternative to flapjack receiver nagios for high check throughput environments, or potentially a full replacement.